tatran5/HaystackHoarder/README.md

 #### Potential changes
 - The player can harvest hay without actually colliding with the object (just need to be close enough?)

-# Note:
-- May need to refactor movement  after all implementation is done to synchronize